tomtitchener/RealSimpleMusic/README.md

 - Add fractional dynamics controls to swell up and down on a single note.
+- Multi-note instruments, e.g. piano, marimaba, vibes, etc. o Music types need for any Note to also be a Chord of multiple simultaneous notes of equal duration.
+Ugh, that's not strictly true.
+With piano, you can hang onto pitches selectively.
+So a list of notes each with its own duration all of which start at the same time. o Midi should be trivially able to render chords. o Lilypond rendering requires rhythmic spaces to cover rests for multiple staves, disposition of notes by staff
 - Allocate durations and values continuous controls to accelerate rate of change over time, e.g. Fibonacci.
 - Automatic cleff disposition: